 The Senate Advisory Committee on University Affairs (SACUA) is the executive arm of the University Senate and of the Senate Assembly.
-SACUA meets weekly and consists of nine members of the Senate Assembly elected by the Assembly for three-year terms.
-On behalf of the Assembly, SACUA advises and consults with the President, Provost, and the Executive Officers of the University on matters of University policy.
-SACUA also coordinates and initiates governance activities and serves as an instrument for implementing the actions of the University Senate and the Senate Assembly.
+SACUA meets regularly throughout the academic year and consists of nine members elected by the Senate Assembly for three-year terms.
+On behalf of the University Senate faculty, SACUA advises and consults with the President, Provost, and other Executive Officers of the University on matters of policy that impacts the work-life of UM faculty.

 The Chair of SACUA is also the Chair of the Senate Assembly.
-In addition to a responsibility as leader of the faculty, the Chair of SACUA also meets regularly with the Executive Officers and serves as the faculty representative in their deliberations.
+In addition to responsibility as leader of the faculty, the Chair of SACUA also meets regularly with the Executive Officers and serves as the faculty representative in their deliberations.

-- SACUA Faulty Hearing Committee
+- SACUA Faculty Hearing Committee

 - Regents Bylaw 5.09 Process

 - SACUA To Class of 2016